Gallmond/coffee-near-me/README.md

 nave from home to marker!!!

 ## TODO Quality Of Life
-The new marker form should be submitted on enter press, and closed on esc press
+- The new marker form should be submitted on enter press, and closed on esc press
+- On load, the map should be zoomed out enough to contain all markers